All About E Liquid: How to Shop in an E Liquid Store

 There are many options when selecting the most suitable electronic cigarette cartridge: how much nicotine should be in it?
 What flavor?
 Thick or thin cartridge?
 Since it is not possible to use just any e-liquid with any chosen electronic cigarette, it is necessary to take into an account not only your needs and preferences, but also the needs of your equipment.

-As not all cartridges are ideal for all electronic cigarettes, buying your eliquid onlinecan be quite a challenge.
+As not all cartridges are ideal for all electronic cigarettes, buying your eliquid online can be quite a challenge.
 Here are some tips on what parameters to look for before purchasing the kind of cartridge that you will be satisfied with.
 It is the PG/VG ratio, nicotine salt/free nicotine, the nicotine power and finally, the flavor.

 PG / VG ratio